shrinerb/shrine-reform/README.md

 ## Usage

-The reform plugin can be loaded globally alongside the activerecord plugin.
+The reform plugin can be loaded globally alongside activerecord plugin.

 ```rb
 Shrine.plugin :activerecord